dunglas/react-esi/README.md

 React ESI natively supports most of the well-known cloud cache providers including [Cloudflare Workers](https://blog.cloudflare.com/edge-side-includes-with-cloudflare-workers/), [Akamai](https://www.akamai.com/us/en/support/esi.jsp) and [Fastly](https://docs.fastly.com/guides/performance-tuning/using-edge-side-includes).
 Of course, React ESI also supports the open source [Varnish cache server](https://varnish-cache.org/intro/index.html#intro) that you can use in your own infrastructure for free ([configuration example](https://github.com/zeit/next.js/blob/canary/examples/with-react-esi/docker/varnish/default.vcl)).

-Also, React ESI allows to specify of different Time To Live (TTL) per React component and generating the corresponding HTML asynchronously using a secure (signed) URL.
+Also, React ESI allows the specification of different Time To Live (TTL) per React component and generates the corresponding HTML asynchronously using a secure (signed) URL.
-The cache server fetches and stores in the cache all the needed fragments (the HTML corresponding to every React component), builds the final page, and sends it to the browser.
+The cache server fetches and stores in the cache all the needed fragments (the HTML corresponding to every React component), builds the final page and sends it to the browser.
 React ESI also allows components to (re-)render client-side without any specific configuration.

 ![ESI example](https://raw.githubusercontent.com/varnish/Varnish-Book/3bd8894181f5e42f628967d04f40116498d1f7f2/ui/img/esi.png )